Green Team

 Little Free Library

-Our Little Library is located at the town hall.
+Our Little Libraries are located at the town hall, tot lot and Cottage City Playground.
 It's free for everyone to use.
-Stop by to pick one up a book or drop one off.
+Stop by to pick up a book or drop one off.
 To learn more about the Free Libraries, click here.

 Dumpster Weekends